-Come and enjoy a day at Helmsley Walled Garden and stroll through beautiful displays of flowers, fruit and vegetables.
+Come and enjoy a dog-friendly day out at Helmsley Walled Garden and stroll through beautiful displays of flowers, fruit and vegetables.
 Enjoy the Clematis Garden or take time out to sit in the Orchard or the Garden of Contemplation.
-Relax over lunch at the Vinehouse Café beneath Victorian vines laden with grapes, or browse for gifts, produce, plants and garden sundries in our Garden Shop and Plant Centre.
-The garden is fully accessible to wheelchairs and dogs are welcome on leads.
+Relax over lunch at The Vine House Cafe or browse for plants and gifts in our shop.
+The garden is fully accessible and dogs are welcome on leads.

-Dogs are welcome in both the Garden and The Vine House Café.
-Water bowls are always available.
+Dogs are always welcome in both the Garden and The Vine House Cafe.
+Water bowls are available.
 If you can’t see one, please just ask.

-We are open daily throughout the summer from March 26th until October 31st 10am till 5pm.
+We are open every day from April 1st until October 31st from 10am till 5pm.
+Last entry 4.30pm.